Gain Experience

 Handshake

-Handshake is NWU's new career planning platform where students have access to more than 500,000 employers, from national Fortune 500 companies to small local businesses.
+Handshake is NWU's career planning platform where students have access to more than 500,000 employers, from national Fortune 500 companies to small local businesses.
 You'll find part-time jobs, internships, and full-time opportunities in a variety of fields.
-This platform is also used for scheduling career coaching appointments with NWU Career Center consultants and accessing online career resources.
 Use your NWU email to claim your account today.

 Career Assistance Network

 The Career Center makes networking with professional alumni easy.
-The Career Assistance Network can connect you to receptive alumni who are already established in your field and eager to help fellow Prairie Wolves.
-Visit the Career Center for access to this network.
+The Career Assistance Network can connect you with alumni who are already established in your field and eager to help fellow Prairie Wolves.

 The Capitol Hill Internship Program (CHIP) connects NWU students to an array of exciting Washington, D.C., internships in and out of government.
 CHIP students live on Capitol Hill, work in the city, and take classes to make the most of their internship experiences.